 Cats will try to eat anything we feed them as long as it appeals to them.

-But they can’t eat every single thing we eat, right?
-There have to be some form of limitations.
+But they can’t eat every single thing we eat.
+Some form of limitation must be there.

 Can cats eat spicy food?

-Studies say that cats can relish the flavor of bitterness but are unable to process the taste of spices.
+Studies say that cats can significantly enjoy the bitter flavor, although they cannot process the taste of spices.

-Furthermore, felines adapt to the use-it-or-lose-it mentality in that they’ve lost their ability to savor sweets because there is no need for them too.
+Felines have adapted to the use-it-or-lose-it mentality in that they’ve lost their ability to savor sweets because there is no need for them to.

 Wild cats are no different—and no, we’re not talking about Troy Bolton and his friends over at High School Musical.
 We’re talking about those who grow up in the jungle.

-Because cats have zero access to sugar, artificial or otherwise, their tastebuds have evolved so that it doesn’t regard sweets all that much.
+Because cats have zero access to sugar, their tastebuds have evolved so much that they don’t regard sweets.

-Here’s a fun fact: dozens of bitter-tasting plants in the wild can be deadly, so the capacity to process bitterness is understood to be a survival mechanism for our feline pals.
+Here’s a fun fact: Dozens of bitter-tasting plants in the wild are deadly, so the capacity to process bitterness is understood to be a survival mechanism for all cats.

-Similar to sugar, cats have also been kept from tasting the complex variety of spiciness during their evolution.
+Similar to the lack of sugar tasting abilities, cats also lack the tasting ability of the complex variety of spiciness in meals.